kubakad/english-for-designers/index.md

 ---

 Hello,

-I'm a graphic designer, originally from Olomouc, now living in Prague.
-I've been working as a freelancer since I was 18, but I'm also used to working in a team.
-I've already completed several successful projects, both school and personal.
+I’m a graphic designer originally from Olomouc, now living in Prague.
+I’ve freelanced since I was 18, but I’m also used to and like working in a team.
+I’ve already completed several successful projects, both school and personal.

-After graduation, I decided to devote myself fully into graphic design.
-I began my studies at the College of Creative Communication, where I'm still studying.
-I always enjoy learning new things.
-So I follow trends in graphic design and read related books.
-All this helps me to improve.
+After graduating high school, I decided to devote myself to graphic design.
+I began my studies at the University of Creative Communication (VŠKK), where I plan to graduate with a bachelor’s degree in late 2023.
+I also enjoy learning new things, so I follow trends in graphic design and read related books.

-In my work I focus on logo design and brand identities.
-In my opinion, it is the most significant and most important part of graphic design.
-I try to be a problem-solver, always trying to get to know the customer and offer him the best possible solution.
-Thanks to this, I create a functional and long-lasting design.
+In my work, I focus on logo design and brand identities.
+In my opinion, it is the most significant and satisfying aspect of graphic design.
+I’m a problem-solver, striving to understand the customer better and offer them the best possible solutions.
+Thanks to this, I create functional and long-lasting designs and experiences.

 ---